Thursday, March 4, 2010

 Evolution, the science of how populations of living organisms change over time in response to their environment, is the central unifying theme in biology today.

-Hardy-Weinberg equilibrium.
+One of the most important tools population genetics gave to the study of evolution was the principle of Hardy-Weinberg equilibrium.
 This principle states that there is nothing in gene replication, meiosis, fertilization, or reproduction that changes the frequency of gene alleles over time.Since these are the assumptions that must hold true for the Hardy-Weinberg equilibrium to be maintained, their opposites are the causes of evolution, or the change of allele frequencies in populations.
 For example, mutation can cause changes in allele frequency by creating new, altered genetic material while gene flow can change allele frequencies by introducing new alleles to the population through immigration or removing alleles through emigration.
 Of these five causes of evolution, only the last one involves natural selection, or directional change imposed by survival of the fittest in a harsh environment.
 The first four, all of which can play critical roles in evolution, involve chance events.

 chapter 22.
 Descent with modification: a Darwinian view of life